Graham Drinkwater: Early life

 Drinkwater was born and raised in Montreal, Quebec.
 He was educated at the High School of Montreal and McGill University.
 Drinkwater was an accomplished hockey and rugby football player in his teens.
 He starred with the Montreal Hockey Club junior team in 1892–93, the same year, the senior team won the first Stanley Cup.
 Drinkwater also played a prominent role on McGill's football team.

 Hockey career

 After graduating from McGill in 1895, Drinkwater joined the Victoria Hockey Club of Montreal.
 He scored nine goals in eight contests, helping the Victorias win the Stanley Cup.
 Drinkwater would also win the Cup in 1896, 1897, 1898 and 1899 (as Captain).
-His excellent skating made him one of the best players early in the game of hockey.
+His excellent skating made him one of the best players early in the game of ice hockey.

 After retiring as a player, Drinkwater continued in the game as referee.
 He was named one of the original trustees of the Allan Cup by donator H. Montagu Allan in 1909.
 Drinkwater was inducted to the Hockey Hall of Fame in 1950.